tsjensen/fuse-core/README.md

 [![Screenshot](README.pic1.jpg)](https://tsjensen.github.io/fuse-core/)

 This [Jekyll](https://jekyllrb.com/) theme is for you if you need a personal website that simply summarizes the links to your social media profiles and external content.
-It is:

 - *responsive* - adapts to all screen sizes
 - *mobile-friendly*
 - *lightweight* - no JavaScript (except for Google Analytics, if enabled)
-- *easy to configure* - no HTML knowledge required, just change *_config.yml*
+- *easy to configure* - no HTML knowledge required, just change *_config.yml* ([step-by-step guide](https://github.com/tsjensen/fuse-core/wiki/Setup-Instructions))
 - *fast* - All third party components loaded via their CDN (with [subresource integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity)), so most resources are already cached from visits to other websites.
-- Optional Google Analytics supported, with IP anonymization and cookie consent popup (optional, but these things are helpful to comply with EU data protection laws).
+- Optional Google Analytics support, with IP anonymization and cookie consent popup (optional, but these things are helpful to comply with EU data protection laws).
-  You'll need a Google Analytics account, of course, and set it up correctly first.
+  You'll need to have a Google Analytics account set up for this to work, of course.

 ## Performance Hint